abdelzaki/notes/devops/notes_cicd.md

     - we use it as a filter on the trigger
     ex:
         on:
             label:
                 types:
                 - created

         - trigger happens on the creation of a label

 ## env:
     - it is a map {key ,value}
-    - the map would be avaliable to the jobs and steps
+    - the map would be avaliable to all jobs and steps
     - ex:
         env:
             SERVER: production

+## matrix
+    - job would run for all the values of the matrix
+    - if we have more than one matrix the job would run for every combination
+    - jobs:
+        example_matrix:
+            strategy:
+            matrix:
+                os: [ubuntu-22.04, ubuntu-20.04]
+                version: [10, 12, 14]
+            runs-on: ${{ matrix.os }}
+            steps:
+            - uses: actions/setup-node@v4
+                with:
+                node-version: ${{ matrix.version }}

+## if
+- if : always()
+    - means this job would always run even if the job which is needed is skipped or failed

 ## defaults:
     defaults: